Interior Designer Cover Letter Examples for 2026: 3 Templates That Land Design Firm Interviews

 3. Name-Drop the Right Software (But Be Honest)

-Most interior design firms use a specific tech stack.
-Mention the tools you actually know: AutoCAD, Revit (BIM), SketchUp Pro, Enscape or Lumion for rendering, Adobe Creative Suite (especially InDesign for presentation boards), Studio Designer or Design Manager for project management and budgeting, and SPEC for product specifications.
+Most firms use a specific tech stack.
+Mention the tools you actually know: AutoCAD, Revit (BIM), SketchUp Pro, Enscape or Lumion for rendering, Adobe Creative Suite (especially InDesign for presentation boards), Studio Designer or Design Manager for project budgeting, and SPEC for product specifications.
 If the job description mentions a specific platform, make sure it appears in your cover letter — ATS systems scan for these keywords.

 4. Show You Understand the Firm’s Niche